Faustian bargains for rotten apples

 • macOS broke compatibility with the Sonnet 4x4 in macOS 14 Sonoma and didn’t fix it until macOS 15 Sequoia.
 The failure mode was the installed SSDs not showing up on boot, cold or warm.
 It’s hard to use a computer when your main high-performance storage array isn’t there, and that was broken for a full year.

 • macOS is incredibly slow almost everywhere you look; cold boot speed to a functional desktop, general I/O performance due to its security posture, fetching and applying software updates (especially major version upgrades).
-It’s hard to overstate this when get to use comparable hardware with Linux.
+It’s hard to overstate this when you get to use comparable hardware with modern Linux.
 Windows is a similar unoptimised morass, but for different reasons.

 • The incessant design changes and feature creep that often seems anti-user.
 Liquid Glass makes fundamentally bad usability mistakes, especially around legibility of text.
 ML-powered features are often inaccurate and misleading (especially the text summaries), or are plain creepy and weird (generative image things like Genmoji).

 • FaceTime won’t tolerate me taking off my Bluetooth headphones mid-call to go and use the bathroom.
-They become unusable as an output target as soon as I take them off my head, and I have to restart the call to fix that.
+They become unusable as an audio output target as soon as I take them off my head, and I have to restart the call to fix that.
 Sometimes I need to completely restart the whole Mac.
 That’s been broken for almost 2 years.

 Despite that use of industry standards that should confer some standard interoperability with non-Apple hardware, I know that its my own fault for handing over the money in the first place, especially for the displays.
 I should have known that any company that sees fit to outfit a $1,600 segment flagship display with just a single input wouldn’t care about how it might be used with a DisplayPort switch, despite that being the interface standard the display uses.
 They pull the same single input bullshit with the $4,999 Pro Display XDR.

-So with my new system’s hardware in the same kind of performance ballpark as the Mac Pro, it feels at least an order of magnitude faster and more responsive in normal use, especially when it comes to anything bound by I/O. The Linux distribution I use is Arch btw, and Arch is a rolling distribution that gets constantly upgraded with new software.
+So even with my new system’s hardware in the same kind of performance ballpark as the heavily upgraded Mac Pro, it still feels at least an order of magnitude faster and more responsive in normal use, especially when it comes to anything bound by I/O. The Linux distribution I use is Arch btw, and Arch is a rolling distribution that gets constantly upgraded with new software.
 I have a multi-gigabit connection to the Internet, which allows that new Linux system to download, validate, extract, and apply very large updates, even those spread across thousands of files, usually in the low tens of seconds.

-Put all together—the big functional bugs that persisted for full major version runs, the smaller yet significant usability issues, the proprietary closed-source nature of the software, the really bad Liquid Glass UI redesign, the ML features that don’t work well on behalf of the user—and they’ve lost me as a desktop workstation customer at least for the forseeable future.
-Realistically, I can’t see a way back either unless they open source a majority of the substrate frameworks, undo or make truly optional years of the excess feature creep, fix a majority of the smaller operational bugs, make it much faster and more responsive, and repeal the recent poor user interface design and experience.
+Put it all together—the big functional bugs that persisted for full major version runs, the smaller yet significant usability issues, the proprietary closed-source nature of the software, the really bad Liquid Glass UI redesign, the ML features that don’t work well on behalf of the user—and they’ve lost me as a desktop workstation customer at least for the forseeable future.